Timeline for the destruction of the Huskisson church site.

 April 11: The new Shoalhaven City Council, elected December 2022 voted not [to] proceed with any scraping of the grounds of Huskisson Anglican Church Site to verify graves.

-July 11: The owners unexpectedly withdraw the PP (Planning Proposal) from NSW Government.
+July 11: The owners unexpectedly withdrew the PP (Planning Proposal) from NSW Government.

 Survey Pegs on Church site on the eve of the planned use of owner’s Excavation Permit.